-Next we paint the light before installing the shade.
-I painted mine FLAT ANTIQUE NICKEL, because it’s sparkly without being overly shiney.
-After the paint dried I used glue around the edges to hold the two sections of shade in the light.
+Next paint the light before installing the shade.
+I painted mine Flat Antique Nickel, because it’s sparkly without being overly shiny.
+After the paint dried I used fast-drying glue around the edges to hold the two sections of shade in the light.

 Installing your Boob Light Replacement

-Using a metal drill bit I drilled a hole that would receive the #10 Sheet Metal Screws I purchased.
+Insert a metal drill bit into your cordless drill and drill a hole that will receive #10 Sheet Metal Screws.

 When the light is on it look so much better than the old boob light ever did.

-If you don’t want to DIY your own boob light replacement I found a few stylish ceiling light options on Amazon that might interest you.
+If you don’t want to DIY your own boob light replacement I found a few stylish ceiling light options on Amazon that might work for you.

 I hope I’ve inspired you to replace the boobs in your life 😀 ok, just the boob lights because they really have to go!